Differentially Private Graph Learning via Sensitivity-Bounded Personalized PageRank: Experiments

 \section{Experiments}

 In this section, we complement our theoretical analysis with an experimental study of our algorithms in terms of the accuracy of the PPR ranking and node classification.
-In this experimental section we only consider the joint DP setting due to its practicality in personalization applications typical of PPR and its better performance.
+To foster the replicability of our work, we released open source a version of our code.\footnote{ \url{https://github.com/google-research/google-research/tree/master/private_personalized_pagerank} contains our codebase.} In this experimental section we only consider the joint DP setting due to its practicality in personalization applications typical of PPR and its better performance.
 Hence all private algorithms reported are joint DP.

 \paragraph{Hyperparameter settings.} Unless otherwise specified, we ran all experiments that use our \textsc{PushFlowCap} algorithm (or the non-private \textsc{PushFlow} algorithm~\cite{andersen2007using}) to obtain PPR rankings consistent to the setting commonly used in the literature of $\alpha=0.15.$\footnote{The algorithms use the {\it lazy} random walk~\cite{andersen2007using}, so we set $\alpha = 0.08$ to match the non-lazy $\alpha$ of $0.15$.} Moreover, we set $\xi$ so that the number of iterations $R = 100$ in all algorithms. \ We use embedding dimensionality $k=256$.
 We observe that our algorithm's utility is not strongly affected by the sensitivity parameter $\sigma$.
-For simplicity, we always set $\sigma=10^{-6}$, as this parameter generalized across different datasets tested.
-Detailed experiments on the effects of the sensitivity parameter can be found in the Appendix.
+For simplicity, we always set $\sigma=10^{-6}$, as this parameter generalized across different datasets tested. \paragraph{Additional Heuristic.} We made a simple modification to our algorithm that we empirically observed to increase the performances without affecting the privacy guarantees.
+For the joint DP case, we push all flow from the source directly (bypassing the algorithm description).
+This corresponds to making the initial residual $r^{(0)}_s$ of source $s$ to $0$, and that of the neighbors of $s$ to $(1 - \alpha)^2 / d(s)$; and initializing the PPR $p^{(0)}$ of the source (respectively, neighbors) to $\alpha$ (resp., $\alpha\cdot(1-\alpha) / d(s)$).
+We report the experiments using this improvement.